DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 PLAY RECAP **********************************************************************
 localhost                  : ok=11   changed=5    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

+Now go to https://mypi.home (replacing http with https) in a web browser.
+You should see the Nginx Welcome page and not see any complaints about untrusted certificates.

 ## Next Steps
 With DNS and a certificate authority, your users can easily and securely access your applications using a familiar URL like https://mypi.home:port.
 The next step in the list of improvements lets them log in with a single, consistent username and password.
 This is feature is enabled by [installing OpenLDAP](install-ldap.md).